opendatamesh-initiative/odm-specification-dpdescriptor/README.md

 mkdocs build
 ```

-It is not necessary to explicitly build the site before serving or publishing but it can be useful to inspect the `site` folder it creates to verify resource paths.
+It is not necessary to explicitly build the site before serving or publishing,
+but it can be useful to inspect the `site` folder that MkDocs creates to verify resource paths.

 It is also useful for sites published without the aid of <a href="https://pages.github.com/" target="_blank">GitHub Pages</a> since the `site` folder is the deployment unit.

 ## Serving

-In order to locally test the site it is possible to launch the following command in the root directory:
+In order to locally test the site, it is possible to launch the following command in the root directory:

 ```shell
 mkdocs serve
 ```

-The site will be hosted at the address configured in `mkdcos.yml` and almost any change in the `docs` folder will trigger an automatic republish.
+The site will be hosted at the address configured in `mkdocs.yml` and almost any change in the `docs` folder will trigger an automatic republishing.

 ## Publishing